hanaheshamm/ICU-signal-monitoring-application/README.md

-# Multi_Channel_Signal_Viewer
+# ICU-signal-monitoring-application
-Multi_Signal_Visualizer is a robust application designed for real-time visualization of multiple signal streams.
+ICU signal monitoring application is a robust application designed for real-time visualization of multiple signal streams.
 It offers dynamic control over visualization with features such as seamless navigation, zooming, aesthetic customizations, and speed control.
 Importantly, it supports a variety of file formats and enables exporting visualized data in PDF format, making it a comprehensive tool for signal visualization needs.

 ## Features
 - Visualization of multiple signals